Skip to main content

 "pi is approximately 3.142857142857143"

-If any template expression results in an error, then the value of the template literal is the first error encountered in left-to-right order.
+If any expression results in an error, then the value of the f-string is the first error encountered in left-to-right order.

 TBD: we could improve an error result here by creating a structured error containing the string template text along with a list of values/errors of the expressions.